honeymoon_bridge.jpg

 How can I be involved?

-There are lots of ways to help preserve Camp Santanoni for the future.
-First – join the Friends of Camp Santanoni!
-Your donations fund critical preservation and interpretive projects.
-Second – attend our special events, share them with your friends, and follow us on Facebook for up-to-date information!
-We love seeing new faces at Santanoni.
 Third – volunteer!
 We need your help at volunteer work days, as site hosts, as docents, and to help us have successful events throughout the season.
-Reach out to us via email or on Facebook to express your interest.
+Reach out to us via email, Facebook, or Instagram, or fill out the form below to express your interest.